edfus/download-twitter-likes/README.md

 - Filename:

-In index.mjs, navigate to `main` section -> `download favs`, and scroll down a little, then you can see the naming logic, which looks like the snippet below.
+In `index.mjs`, navigate to the `main` section, locate the `download favs` annotation that serves as a thematic break, and scroll down a little bit, the naming logic is here:

 ```js
 const details = replaceReservedChars(